Struvite

-Struvite (magnesium ammonium phosphate) is a phosphate mineral with formula: NH_{4}MgPO_{4}·6H_{2}O. Struvite crystallizes in the orthorhombic system as white to yellowish or brownish-white pyramidal crystals or in platy mica-like forms.
+Struvite (magnesium ammonium phosphate, sometimes abbreviated as MAP) is a phosphate mineral with formula: NH_{4}MgPO_{4}·6H_{2}O. Struvite crystallizes in the orthorhombic system as white to yellowish or brownish-white pyramidal crystals or in platy mica-like forms.
 It is a soft mineral with Mohs hardness of 1.5 to 2 and has a low specific gravity of 1.7.
 It is sparingly soluble in neutral and alkaline conditions, but readily soluble in acid.

 Struvite urinary stones and crystals form readily in the urine of animals and humans that are infected with ammonia-producing organisms.
 They are potentiated by alkaline urine and high magnesium excretion (high magnesium/plant-based diets).
 They also are potentiated by a specific urinary protein in domestic cats.

 Name

 Although struvite was briefly mentioned in Hooke's Micrographia, it was first described in detail in 1845 by the German chemist Georg Ludwig Ulex (1811–1883), who found crystals of struvite in what he surmised had once been a medieval midden in Hamburg, Germany; he named the new mineral after the geographer and geologist Heinrich Christian Gottfried von Struve (1772–1851) of Hamburg.